raccodes09/ci-pp2-project/README.md

 ## Deployment

+### Github pages

+The project was deployed to GitHub Pages using the following steps:

+1. Log in to GitHub and locate
+1. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+1. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+1. Under "Source", click the dropdown called "None" and select "Master Branch".
+1. The page will automatically refresh.
+1. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+### ***Forking the GitHub Repository***

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:

+1. Log in to GitHub and locate the
+1. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+1. You should now have a copy of the original repository in your GitHub account.

+### ***Making a Local Clone***

+1. Log in to GitHub and locate the
+1. Under the repository name, click "Clone or download".
+1. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+1. Open Git Bash
+1. Change the current working directory to the location where you want the cloned directory to be made.
+1. Type git clone, and then paste the URL you copied in Step 3.
+1. Press Enter.
+Your local clone will be created.

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 - In the GitHub repository, navigate to the Settings tab